tudorflanja/fol-logic-puzzles/README.md

 ---

-This project was developed in collaboration with Boamba Ovidiu, as part of our studies at the Technical University of Cluj-Napoca (UTCN) 🎓.
+This project was developed in collaboration with Boamba Ovidiu, as part of our work for the Artificial Intelligence course at the Technical University of Cluj-Napoca (UTCN) 🎓.